esotericpig/EkoScape/README.md

 ## License ##

-Due to The Dantares Engine being licensed under GPL, I also had to license this game under GPL.
-However, I might extract my Cybel Engine out (doesn't depend on The Dantares Engine) and place it under a more permissive license (like LGPL or MIT), but probably no one cares to use it anyway.
+Due to The Dantares Engine being licensed under the GPL, I also had to license this game under the GPL.

 [GNU GPL v3+](LICENSE)

 > EkoScape (<https://github.com/esotericpig/EkoScape>)
-> Copyright (c) 2004, 2024-2025 Bradley Whited
+> Copyright (c) 2004, 2024-2026 Bradley Whited
 >
 > EkoScape is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by